nmshd/documentation/_docs_integrate/11-connector-configuration.md

 ## `transportLibrary`

-### `clientId`

-> environment variable alias: PLATFORM_CLIENT_ID
+-   **clientId** `required field`

-The client id required to contact the enmeshed platform.
+    The client id is required to communicate with the Enmeshed platform.

-### `clientSecret`

-> environment variable alias: PLATFORM_CLIENT_SECRET
+-   **clientSecret** `required field`

-The client secret required to communicate with the Enmeshed platform.
+    The client secret is required to communicate with the Enmeshed platform.

 ## `database`

-### `connectionString`

-> environment variable alias: DATABASE_CONNECTION_STRING
+-   **connectionString** `required field`

     At this point the connection to the database can be configured.
 The connection string must follow the MongoDB [Connection String URI Format](https://docs.mongodb.com/manual/reference/connection-string/).

-### `dbName`

-> environment variable alias: DATABASE_NAME
+-   **dbName** `default: "default"`

     The `dbName` string is used as the name of the MongoDB database.
 You can use any name you like, but keep in mind that changing it later will NOT rename the database.
 Instead a new database will be created, together with a new Enmeshed identity.
 Even though the old database will still exist, the Connector will not be able to access the data until you change the `dbName` back to its original value.

     If you would like to use multiple Connectors with distinct identities (one identity per Connector) running on the same database, you have to specify a unique `dbName` for each of them.

 ## `modules`